Joined 10 months ago

 Interactive digital media developer.

-I specialize in simulations, AI, UI, optimization and ducks by the looks of it.
+I specialize in rapid development, UI, optimization and ducks by the looks of it.

 Briefing and debriefing prose are in.
 Also tweaked the numbers quite a bit.